-- 4. Under International Standards on Auditing in the UK we report specific matters arising from the audit of the financial statements to those charged with governance of a body in sufficient time to enable appropriate action.
-We present for the Audit and Assurance Committee's consideration our draft annual report on the 2022/23 audit.
-The section headed "We have significant findings and key audit matters to report on the annual report and accounts" sets out the issues identified in respect of the annual report and accounts. - 5.
-The report also sets out conclusions on the wider scope areas that frame public audit as set out in the Code of Audit Practice. - 6.
-This report will be issued in final form after the annual report and accounts have been certified.
+3. Under International Standards on Auditing in the UK, I report specific matters arising from the audit of the financial statements to those charged with governance of Social Security Scotland in sufficient time to enable appropriate action.
+For Social Security Scotland, those charged with governance is the Audit and Assurance Committee.
+I present for the committee's consideration my draft Annual Audit Report on the 2023/24 audit.
+The section headed " Significant findings and key audit matters " sets out the issues identified in respect of the annual report and accounts.

+4. The report also sets out conclusions on the wider scope areas that frame public audit as set out in the Code of Audit Practice.

+5. This report will be issued in final form after the audit of the annual report and accounts has been completed.